Voilaah/oc-eclia-docs/docs/api/invoice.md

 **Note**:
-- the attributes `DiscountAmount` and `Freight` must be filled in only for the first order of the array.
+- the attribute `DiscountAmount` must be filled in only for the first order of the array.
+- the attribute `Freight` must be filled for every order of the array.
 - also note the presence of the custom field `OrderDeliveryNotes`
 - for offline payment, data should be send as: